mmaad18/blending/README.md

     git clone https://github.com/your-github-username/blending.git

+2. Install Blender (Version 4.0.x or later recommended).
-2. Open Blender and navigate to `Scripting`.
+3. Open Blender and navigate to `Scripting`.
-3. Load the Python scripts from the `blending` directory.
+4. Load the Python scripts from the `blending` directory.

 ## Usage
 The project consists of several Python scripts that can be executed within Blender's Scripting environment.
 The primary scripts are: